Certified Translation of documents

 Entry in the Commercial Register, business registration, tax registration, tax statement, business deregistration, etc.

-Certificate of residency, lawyers’ letter, notarized letter, power of attorney, certificate of conduct, apostilles, insurance policy, etc.
+Certificate of residency, confirmation of registration, lawyers’ letter, notarized letter, power of attorney, certificate of conduct, apostilles, insurance policy, etc.

 Validity of the certified translation